 All Schemes ensure that their members produce EPCs in accordance with the guidelines set by Government.

 Quidos ensures that all Energy Assessors are competent to carry out EPCs, by carrying our various checks upon their application to the scheme and throughout their membership with us.
-All Assessors’ qualifications will be verified, and all Domestic Energy Assessors must hold a valid Criminal Records Bureau (CRB) check.
+All Assessors’ qualifications will be verified, and all Domestic Energy Assessors must hold a valid Criminal Records Bureau (DBS) check.

 The will also be audited regularly in line with the standards set out by the Government to ensure that the reports produced are correct and valid.